-In coordination with the Illinois governor's and Illinois Tech's efforts to respond to COVID-19, the Office of Technology Services has assembled these resources, which will be continuously enhanced, to assist you in working remotely.
+The Office of Technology Services (OTS) has assembled these resources to assist you in working remotely.

-If you are staff at Chicago-Kent College of Law, please click here.
+If you are staff at the Conviser Law Center, please click here.

 PLEASE NOTE: Every member of the Illinois Tech community who will be using university-technology resources remotely, such as Banner SSB and Cognos for example, is strongly encouraged to use Illinois Tech's secure Virtual Private Network (VPN) to minimize the possibility of a security incident.

 The VPN is your gateway to accessing Illinois Tech's network and applications, such as Banner, Confluence, and myfile.iit.edu.

 To download the VPN installation package: